 How are you affiliated with Pennington Presbyterian Church?

 PPNS was founded in 1961 as an outreach to the local community.
 Walter Coats, the senior pastor of the church (and great-grandfather of a current PPNS student!) and Bev Thurman and Wendy Pfeffer, wo members of the congregation who were certified teachers, organized our first classes which focused on giving children play-based opportunities to learn and develop social, motor, self-help, and pre-reading, writing, and mathematics skill.
-Fifty-six years later, we honor these traditions, while keeping abreast of early-childhood research and best practices.
+Sixty years later, we honor these traditions, while keeping abreast of early-childhood research and best practices.

 Our nursery school board of directors is made up of church members and parent representatives and work collaboratively to ensure a mutually harmonious relationship between the church and school.